Why is My Website Not Showing in Google Search?

 Sometimes it can take a week or more for a search engine to update search results.
-This is because your website is new and doesn’t have any inbound links.
+This is because your website is new and has no inbound links.

 First, create an account on Google Search Central.
 Google Search Central, formerly Google Webmasters, is here to help the right people view your content with resources to make your website discoverable to Google Search.

 When you register and point Google to your sitemap.xml URL, you can request them to re-crawl your URLs.
 However, there are so many requests that the feature doesn’t always work immediately (especially if you have a new or large site).